swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 full *path*.
 The directories on the computer are arranged into a hierarchy.
 The full path tells you where a directory is in that hierarchy.
 Navigate to the home directory.
-Now, enter the `pwd` command and you should see:
+Now, enter the `pwd` command and you should see something like

-    /home/swc
+    /home/<your_username>

-which is the full name of your home directory.
-This tells you that you are in a directory called `swc`, which sits inside a directory called `home` which sits inside the very top directory in the hierarchy.
+which is the full name of your home directory, as we saw before.
+This tells you that you are in a directory called `<your_username>`, which sits inside a directory called `home` (or `Users` on OSX, etc.) which sits inside the very top directory in the hierarchy.
 The very top of the hierarchy is a directory called `/` which is usually referred to as the *root directory*.
-So, to summarize: `swc` is a directory in `home` which is a directory in `/`.
+So, to summarize: `<your_username>` is a directory in `home` which is a directory in `/`.

-Now enter the following command:
+Now enter a command like:

-    cd /home/swc/boot-camps/shell
+    cd /home/<your_username>/shell-data/molecules

+The `/home/<your_username>/` part will differ for your computer--replace it with whatever was returned by the `pwd` command.

-This jumps to `shell`.
+This jumps to `molecules`.
 Now go back to the home directory.
 We saw earlier that the command:

-    cd boot-camps/shell
+    cd shell-data/molecules

 had the same effect - it took us to the `shell` directory.
-But, instead of specifying the full path (`/home/swc/boot-camps/shell`), we specified a *relative path*.
+But, instead of specifying the full path (`/home/<your_username>/boot-camps/shell`), we specified a *relative path*.
 In other words, we specified the path relative to our current directory.
 A full path always starts with a `/`.
 A relative path does not.
 You can usually use either a full path or a relative path